 - We do not offer a sibling discount.
 Please consider becoming a Member to receive discounts.
 Learn more about Penn Museum membership.

 - My child is 6 years-old.
 My child is turning 14.
 Can I enroll him/her?

 - If your child has completed first grade, you may enroll him/her for camp.
-If your child is 6 years old and entering first grade this fall, you may want to consider enrolling him/her in our Junior Anthropologists summer camp.
+If your child is 5 or 6 years old AND entering first grade this fall, you may want to consider enrolling him/her in our Junior Anthropologists in the Making summer camp.
 If your child is turning 14 and entering eighth grade, consider a Camp volunteer position for him/her.